dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - executor filtering
 - trigger filtering
 - sorting by name, trigger, state, or next run time
+- bounded pagination with 25, 50, 100, or 200 rows per page
 - edit links for supported task fields
 - log links that open the log viewer filtered to the selected task id
 - comfortable and compact density modes